 The Garden has developed a plant collection of national importance, with approximately 8,000 species of plants representing biomes around the world.
-In particular, the Garden is known for its spectacular collections of alpine plants in our rock garden and alpine house, and for wide range of species in the genera Sorbus s.l., Rhododendron and Berberis.
+In particular, the Garden is known for its spectacular collections of alpine plants, and for wide range of species in the genera Sorbus s.l., Rhododendron and Berberis.

 Our collection is managed using Iris BG database and the Garden is an active member of BGCI.